bsc-iitm/python-textbook/docs/chapter-1/lesson-1.1.md

 🤔
 ```

 Try this out in an interpreter of your choice!
-A full list of emojis can be found [here](https://unicode.org/emoji/charts/full-emoji-list.html).
+A full list of emojis can be found <a href="https://unicode.org/emoji/charts/full-emoji-list.html" target="_blank">here</a>.

 ## Literals and Variables